 Aggregated and anonymized information may occasionally be published.
 Though, NO information will ever be published in a form that could be personally identifying.
 Similarly, no identifying information will be shared with any person or organization unless required by law.
 We may, for example, publish a pie chart on Twitter showing what percentage of players are using each HMD.

-For all inquiries, questions, comments, or to request a copy of your data, please contact us via email (firstname.lastname@example.org).
+For all inquiries, questions, comments, request a copy of your data, or to request your data be deleted, please contact us via email (email@example.com).

 This website was built using Google Sites (https://sites.google.com/) and implements basic analytic data provided by Google Analytics (https://analytics.google.com/).
 We really don't pay any attention to that data, but sometimes it's nice to know how much traffic we're getting.